davidlday/davidlday.github.io/about/index.md

 ## Bio:

-*David L. Day is an Ohio native living in the Columbus area with his wife, two sons, a suspicious cat, and a loyal dog.
-He enjoys reading all kinds of fiction, practicing Taekwondo, spending time with family, and watching horror movies with his wife late at night with the lights off.
+*David L. Day is an Ohio native living in the Columbus area with his wife and two sons.
+In his spare time, David reads all kinds of fiction, practices Taekwondo, spends time with family, and watches horror movies late at night with the lights off.
 David received his MA in Writing Popular Fiction from Seton Hill University in June 2011.
-His first novel, TEARSTONE, was published by Belfire Press in March 2013.*
+Tearstone, his first novel, was published by Belfire Press in March 2013.
+Find out more about him at his snazzy but woefully neglected website: http://www.davidlday.com (You're already here).*